[CA]

 The types of DBS check are:

-• a basic check contains details of all convictions considered to be unspent and conditional cautions
+- a basic check contains details of all convictions considered being unspent and conditional cautions

-Other countries will carry out their own versions of a criminal record check - for example, in Scotland, a Disclosure Scotland criminal record check will likely be carried out.
+In addition, other countries will perform their own versions of a criminal record check - for instance, in Scotland, they will probably carry out a Disclosure Scotland criminal record check.

 Was this article helpful?